plone/training/docs/mastering-plone/api.md

 Sentry

 : [Sentry](https://github.com/getsentry/sentry) is an error logging application you can host yourself.
 It aggregates tracebacks from many sources and (here comes the killer feature) even the values of variables in the traceback.
-We use it in all our production sites.

 ```{seealso}